 Regular, special, and committee meetings of the board shall be open to the public; however, the board or board committees may meet in executive session in accordance with law and these rules.
-Open meetings of the board and standing committees shall be broadcast live over the Internet.
+In accordance with Texas Education Code, §7.106(b), open meetings of the board shall be broadcast live over the Internet.